 Just because they are working independently doesn’t mean you have to be totally hands-off.
 You can and should check on their progress periodically.
 Periodically will look different depending on their ages.

-You will want to check in (not hover) with your younger students more frequently than your older students.
-Right now, I check in with Emma (7th grade) about three times throughout our school day just to see where she is with her assignments.
 When I had a high schooler at home I checked in at the end of each day.
-I have seen other homeschool moms of older kids say that they can check in with their high schoolers at the end of each week because they’re students are so independent.
+I have seen other homeschool moms of older kids say that they can check in with their high schoolers at the end of each week because their students are so independent.

 I look forward to the day when Emma is able to complete most of her school work on her own.
 For now, I enjoy her ability to work on a few subjects at a time by herself.